Demystifying ‘Compostable’ and ‘Biodegradable’ Plastics

 One common mistake people make is assuming that all chemicals are proven safe before being used in plastics (or other products) when, at least here in the United States, this is, unfortunately, not the case.

-Heavy Environmental & Carbon Footprint.
-Although compostable and bioplastic packaging and serviceware are touted as being environmentally friendly, they tend to have even greater environmental impacts than their conventional plastic counterparts.
+Heavy Environmental and Carbon Footprint: Although compostable and bioplastic packaging and service ware are touted as being environmentally friendly, they may have even greater environmental impacts than their conventional plastic counterparts.
 When you consider their lifetime impact, compostable products and bioplastics often produce significantly more greenhouse gas emissions (GHGs) than single-use plastic due in part to the emissions created during the agricultural phase.
-And when compostable products end up in a landfill or incinerator, their climate footprint increases: compostable packaging that ends up in landfills releases methane, a greenhouse gas 30 times more potent than carbon dioxide.
+And when compostable products end up in a landfill or incinerator, their climate footprint increases: compostable packaging that ends up in landfills releases methane, a greenhouse gas roughly 30 times more potent than carbon dioxide.

-Increasing, composting facilities do not want bioplastics, and many don’t accept compostable foodware because of the contamination they cause - both in terms of chemicals like PFAS but also because of confusion around what is compost - accepting food packaging and serviceware leads to a lot of unwanted, non biodegradable items getting tossed in with them which means the end product contains a lot of conventional plastic.
+Compostable Plastics Increase Contamination: Composting facilities increasingly do not want bioplastics, and many don’t accept compostable foodware because of the contamination they cause — both in terms of chemicals like PFAS but also because of confusion around what is compostable.
+Accepting food packaging and serviceware leads to a lot of unwanted, non-biodegradable items getting tossed in with them, which means the end product contains a lot of conventional plastic.
 For example, composters serving the state of Oregon ask residents not to put any plastic compostable foodware in their green bins.
 Many commercial composting facilities in California also do not accept bioplastics, and some don’t accept any foodware at all.

 GET THE FACTS